mdkinney/edk2-ci/Readme.md

 * `packages_build_list` - List of package DSC files to build.
 Additional `-D` flags can be optionally provided.
-If one or more `-a` CPU architecture flags are specified, then the build is assumed to be a platform build and only the specified CPU archs will be used.
+If one or more `-a` CPU architecture flags are specified, then the build is assumed to be a platform build and only the specified CPU archs are used.
-* `linux_packages_build_list` - List of package DSC files to build, but only on Linux/UNIX like Host OS environments.
+* `linux_packages_build_list` - List of package DSC files to build, but only on Linux/UNIX  Host OS environments.
 The syntax is the same as `packages_build_list`.
 So far, the only time this parameter is used is to build the EmulatorPkg for Linux/UNIX environments.
 * `windows_packages_build_list` - List of package DSC files to build, but only